4141done/talks-njs_for_fun/qr_code/walkthrough.md

 export default { prepareContent };
 ```

-First we read in the querystring from the njs request object with `req.args`.
+First we read in the querystring from the njs request object with `r.args`.
 The content will be escaped for inclusion in the uri, so we just want to unescape it.
 For that we'll pull in njs' implementation of the `querystring` module to unescape the input.

 The rest is just handling if there was no content passed.